WestDRI/slides/content/r_gis_brc/_index.md

 # <center>Data</center>

-For this webinar, we will use:
+For this workshop, we will use:

 - the Alaska as well as the Western Canada & USA subsets of the {{<a "http://www.glims.org/RGI/" "Randolph Glacier Inventory">}} version 6.0<sup>1</sup>
 - the {{<a "https://www.sciencebase.gov/catalog/item/58af7022e4b01ccd54f9f542" "USGS time series of the named glaciers of Glacier National Park">}}<sup>2</sup>